shweta-tripathi-r3/corda-runtime-os/libs/db/readme.md

 Internally this uses a `StreamResourceAcessor` which relies on the `DbChange` implementation being able to return a Change Log file as a Stream.

+### Liquibase and OSGi

+The latest version of Liquibase (4.4.x) does not work in OSGi.
+This is related to Liquibase using the ServiceLoader to load an implementation of its own logging abstraction.
+This GitHub issues describes the problem we were also seeing: https://github.com/liquibase/liquibase/issues/2054 The patch in the associated PR does work.
+Because API changed between 3.x and 4.x is impacting us, we have chosen to take a copy of the patch for now and raised [CORE-2723](https://r3-cev.atlassian.net/browse/CORE-2723) to resolve this when the patch is released.

 ### Multiple Change Log files

 Previous version of Corda have the ability to provide multiple "master" Change Log files.
 This is to support the